heidelberg-hepml/lgatr/docs/source/symmetrybreaking.rst

 If most situations only require :math:`SO(2)` invariance, why should we care about full Lorentz equivariance :math:`SO(1,3)` in the first place?
 Empirically, :math:`SO(1,3)` equivariant models with symmetry breaking outperform :math:`SO(2)`-equivariant models.
-For instance, the ParT and ParticleNet jet taggers are formally :math:`SO(2)`-equivariant, because all their input features are :math:`SO(2)`-invariant -- but LorentzNet, PELICAN and L-GATr still outperform them.
+For instance, the ParT and ParticleNet jet taggers are formally :math:`SO(2)`-equivariant because all their input features are :math:`SO(2)`-invariant -- but LorentzNet, PELICAN and L-GATr still outperform them.

-This is because LorentzNet, PELICAN and L-GATr break Lorentz symmetry in a tuneable way: symmetry-breaking inputs are provided, and the network can decide to use them or not, depending on the phase space region.
+LorentzNet, PELICAN and L-GATr all break Lorentz symmetry in a tuneable way: symmetry-breaking inputs are provided, and the network can decide to use them or not, depending on the phase space region.
 In other words, symmetry breaking happens at the input level, while the architecture itself remains fully Lorentz-equivariant.